schneebergerlab/AMPRIL-genomes/pangenome/README.md

 ## Pan-genome based on genome sequence alignment

-### step 1: do all pairwise whole genome comparisons using the tool nucmer in the package MUMmer
+### step 1: do all pairwise whole genome comparisons

 Let's assume all the alignments of between our 8 A.thaliana genomes in a folder like below

 	/xxx/pairwiseWGA